hibernate/hibernate-search/README.md

     > mvn clean install -Dtest.elasticsearch.host.provided=true -Dtest.elasticsearch.host.url=http://localhost:9200

-If you want to run tests against a different Elasticsearch version  (6.x for instance), you will still have to select a profile among those listed above, and disable the default profile:
+If you want to run tests against a different Elasticsearch version  (6.x for instance), you will still have to select a profile among those listed above, and specify the version:

-    > mvn clean install -P!elasticsearch-6.7,elasticsearch-6.0 -Dtest.elasticsearch.host.provided=true -Dtest.elasticsearch.host.url=http://localhost:9200
+    > mvn clean install -Pelasticsearch-6.0 -Dtest.elasticsearch.host.version=6.0.0 -Dtest.elasticsearch.host.provided=true -Dtest.elasticsearch.host.url=http://localhost:9200

 You may also use authentication: